Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Background and State-of-the-art

-Traditional studies for hate speech detection rely on context to assess if a term or phrase is offensive \cite{jaleel2023islamophobia}.
 The authors in \cite{aldreabi2023enhancing}, explore the use of deep learning models to detect Islamophobia on social media by applying two distinct definitions and measuring toxicity levels.
-Although the article demonstrates promising results in identifying overtly Islamophobic language, this success is largely due to the reliance on easily flaggable keywords like \textit{terrorist} or \textit{hate}.
+Although the article demonstrates promising results in identifying overtly Islamophobic language, this success is largely due to the reliance on easily flaggable keywords like \textit{terrorist} or \textit{hate} that can easily be flagged as offensive language \cite{jaleel2023islamophobia}.
 The authors in \cite{farrand2023hate} argue that simple binary classifications of Islamophobia are inadequate for capturing the complexity of hate speech on social media.
 Their study uses a dataset of 109,488 tweets from far-right Twitter accounts collected in 2017, classifying content as non-Islamophobic, weak Islamophobia, and strong Islamophobia.
 Strong Islamophobia includes direct derogatory statements or calls for discrimination, while weak Islamophobia comprises subtler, culturally coded remarks, such as critiques of specific events or cultural practices.
 However, the definitions of Islamophobia don’t delve into distinct types of hate that Muslims experience.
-There are many layers to Islamophobia beyond simple negativity or hostility, such as religious hostility, political discrimination, and cultural stereotyping. \cite{kovacs2021challenges} focuses on the challenges and nuances of detecting offensive language on social media platforms like Twitter, particularly hate speech.
-The authors explore the complexities involved in training machine learning models to identify offensive content, considering factors such as linguistic ambiguity, noisy data, and the limitations of current detection methods.
-Through a series of experiments using a controlled dataset, they evaluate the performance of various preprocessing techniques and machine learning models in detecting explicit and implicit hate speech. \cite{mozafari2020hate} presents a study that leverages a BERT-based model, exploring hate speech detection while attempting to mitigate bias, particularly concerning racial and dialectal language.
-This study does not fully cover implicit hate speech and there's no focus on training the model to be adaptable in detecting hate speech across other culturally significant dialects or contexts without further refinement.
+There are many layers to Islamophobia beyond simple negativity or hostility, such as religious hostility, political discrimination, and cultural stereotyping.